 Students, faculty and staff may download and install a university-licensed copy of Sophos Anti-Virus on their personally-owned computers.

 All faculty and staff computers configured by the IT Service Center have anti-virus software installed.
 Faculty and staff should use the online IT Help form, or contact CITS at 508.999.8900 (x8900) if:

 - you do not have anti-virus software installed on your computer

 - receive notification that your definitions are out of date

 - think your computer may be infected

 The university strongly suggests--but does not require--that you run a personal desktop firewall on your computer.
 A firewall is a piece of hardware or software that protects your computer from attacks by intruders and hackers.
 It can also offer some protection from malicious software.
 (However, it does not protect your computer from viruses or spyware.)

-Some operating systems, such as Windows XP, come with a built-in firewall, and some anti-virus software packages include a firewall component.
+Some operating systems, such as Windows and MacOS come with a built-in firewall, and some anti-virus software packages include a firewall component.
 The Windows firewall only needs to be specifically configured if you are having a problem with a specific piece of software.